BrandonTang89/bdd_engine/README.md

 ## Todo

+*Generic Tasks*
+- Write tests for the parser

 *Meta Features*
 - Implement bank + garbage sweeping

 *Language Features*
+- Change the syntax for `bvar` to avoid the commas
 - Implement syntactic sugar for implies, iff, xor, etc.
 - Implement evaluation for BDDs under assignments
+- Quantification (exists, forall) for BDDs
+  - Syntactic sugar for quantification over one variable only

 # Language